Jump to Recipe

 Instructions

-4. Add the ramen to a bowl and cover with hot water.
-Allow to sit for 5 minutes before using tongs to seperate the bricks.
+• Add the ramen to a bowl and cover with hot water.
+Cover the bowl and allow to sit for 5 minutes before using tongs to seperate the bricks.
 Strain the water and add fresh water if needed.
 Allow to sit for another 5 minutes to soften.
+Strain the ramen once it's fully softenned.

 Notes